DRamm1/davids-portfolio/README.md

 - WHEN I resize the page or view the site on various screens and devices
 - THEN I am presented with a responsive layout that adapts to my viewport

-# Given the above My page works as follows.
+# Given the above My page works as follows:
 ------------
 - As a sample of previouse work I have created a documents folder within my assests folder.
 I have then gone ahead and linked it directly to my portfolio for visability.
 - To keep the page simple I decided to not include an additional page for the resume but rather a section within my navigation element to direct users to robust professional appearing resume.